swkBerlin/kata-bootstraps/csharp/dotnet-core5/Kata.Tests/Tennis_readme.txt

 ﻿Tennis
 About this Kata
-This Kata is about implementing a simple tennis game.
+This Kata is about implementing a simple tennis game and display the score.
+There is a scoreboard that you can access via it's interface an update the displayed score for the crowd to see.

 The scoring system is rather simple: